carlos9917/ml_project2/README.md

 produces many sudden jumps and training the model for a long period with the sudden jumps produces a very bad model in all cases.
 Replacing the values with the means had the same effect.
+In the end I was forced to use only a continuous series of data (from Aug until Dec 2021).

-The data split in test, validation and training was done without any reshuffling in order to keep the order of the data stream.
+The data is split in test, validation and training was done without any reshuffling in order to keep the order of the data stream.

 Another issue was that selecting the whole period